Necrotic nephrosis in animals and pathological changes. Nephrosis in cats. Insidious cat disease - nephrosis

 • restoration of kidney function.

-Removal of salts and toxins from the body achieved by the use of diuretics.
+Removing salts and toxins from the body achieved by using diuretics.
 The choice of medication depends on the causes of nephrosis and the condition of the animal.
-Furosemide, lasix, veroshpiron, triampur, etc. are widely used.
-At the same time, a solution of potassium chloride, asparkam can be used.
+Furosemide, Lasix, Veroshpiron, Triampur, etc. are widely used.
+Potassium chloride solution and asparkam can be used at the same time.

-Restoration of kidney function is one of the most important stages of treatment.
-Medicines are used that restore functional activity (lespenephril) and accelerate the growth (riboxin) of kidney cells.
+Restoring kidney function is one of the most important stages of treatment.
+Medicines are used that restore functional activity (lespenefril) and accelerate the growth (riboxin) of kidney cells.

-The choice of drugs in each case is based on changes in the body and condition of the animal.
+The choice of medications in each case is based on changes in the body and condition of the animal.

-In some cases, hydrolysin solution, alvezin and other drugs are used to restore protein losses.
+In some cases, hydrolysine solution, alvesin and other drugs are used to restore protein losses.

-Nephrosis- diseases with predominantly dystrophic changes in the straight and convoluted tubules in the form of amyloid, fatty degeneration, turbid swelling or necrosis without inflammatory reactions from the side of the vascular glomeruli.
-On the flow, there are acute (necronephrosis) and chronic (amyloid-lipoid nephrosis).
+Nephrosis- diseases with predominantly dystrophic changes in straight and convoluted tubules in the form of amyloid, fatty degeneration, cloudy swelling or necrosis without inflammatory reactions from the side of the vascular glomeruli.
+According to the course, acute (necronephrosis) and chronic (amyloid-lipoid nephrosis) are distinguished.

 Pathological changes.
-The kidneys are enlarged, the capsule is tense, the borders of the cortical and medullary layers are erased, the consistency is softened.
+The kidneys are enlarged, the capsule is tense, the boundaries of the cortical and medulla layers are erased, the consistency is softened.

-Necronephrosis - kidney damage with tubular necrosis, minor changes in the glomeruli, impaired urination and acute renal failure.
+Necronephrosis is kidney damage with tubular necrosis, slight changes in the glomeruli, with impaired urination and acute renal failure.

 Etiology.
-The disease occurs as a result of: salt poisoning heavy metals(mercury, bismuth, etc.), organochlorine compounds (hexachloroethane, hexachlorane), carbon tetrachloride, arsenic, complications in acute infectious diseases (leptospirosis, foot and mouth disease), acute septic processes; hemolytic anemias; ketosis; intestinal obstruction.
+The disease occurs as a result of: salt poisoning heavy metals(mercury, bismuth, etc.), organochlorine compounds (hexachloroethane, hexachlorane), carbon tetrachloride, arsenic, complications of acute infectious diseases (leptospirosis, foot-and-mouth disease), acute septic processes; hemolytic anemias; ketosis; intestinal obstruction.

-Symptoms Against the background of the clinical picture of poisoning, autointoxication, infections, urinary excretion decreases.
-Urine with a low specific gravity, in the sediment cells with fatty degeneration, erythrocytes, leukocytes, granular casts.
+Symptoms Against the background of the clinical picture of poisoning, autointoxication, and infections, urination decreases.
+Urine with low specific gravity, in the sediment there are cells with fatty degeneration, erythrocytes, leukocytes, granular casts.
 Anemia.
 Neutrophilic leukocytosis.
-Residual nitrogen in the blood - up to 300 mg%, a decrease in the alkaline reserve.
+Residual nitrogen in the blood is up to 300 mg%, decrease in alkaline reserve.

-Excreted and endogenous poisons, when excreted through the kidneys, cause deep changes in the epithelium of the urinary tubules, where they are absorbed, concentrated, which leads to necrosis of the tubular epithelium, blockage of the lumen of the tubules by desquamated epithelium.
-Necrosis can spread to Shumlyansky-Bowman capsules.
-Violations of blood circulation and urination lead to uremia, an increase in the blood residual nitrogen, indican.
+Exo- and endogenous poisons, when excreted through the kidneys, cause profound changes in the epithelium of the urinary tubules, where they are absorbed and concentrated, which leads to necrosis of the tubular epithelium, blockage of the lumen of the tubules by desquamated epithelium.
+Necrosis may extend to Shumlyansky-Bowman capsules.
+Circulatory and urinary disorders lead to uremia, an increase in residual nitrogen and indican in the blood.

 Pathological changes.
-The buds may not be enlarged, the consistency is softened, the characteristic pattern of the structure is erased.
+The kidneys may not be enlarged, the consistency is softened, and the characteristic pattern of the structure is erased.
 Diagnostics.
-The diagnosis is made according to the history, clinical picture, urine and blood tests.
+The diagnosis is made according to anamnesis, clinical picture, urine and blood tests.

 Forecast.
-V severe cases intoxication - death; at moderate often recovery in the 2-3rd week; v mild- restoration of the affected areas of the tubules due to the regeneration of the epithelium.
+IN severe cases intoxication - death; at moderate severity often recovery within 2-3 weeks; V mild degree- restoration of the affected areas of the tubules due to the regeneration of the epithelium.

 Treatment.
 Eliminate the causes of the disease.
 Take action to quick removal and neutralization of poisons, endotoxins using appropriate antidotes.
-Glucose with caffeine is injected into a vein (for large animals, 200-400 ml of a 20-40% glucose solution), blood replacement fluids.
-Effective norepinephrine intravenously at a dose of 8-10 mg per 100 kg of animal weight in 40% glucose solution or 1% sodium chloride solution.
+Glucose with caffeine (large animals 200-400 ml of 20-40% glucose solution) and blood replacement fluids are injected into a vein.
+Norepinephrine is effective intravenously at a dose of 8-10 mg per 100 kg of animal weight in a 40% glucose solution or 1% sodium chloride solution.
 Diet therapy.
-In case of poisoning - first a hungry diet, gastric lavage, deep enemas, With anuria - bloodletting, followed by compensation with blood replacement fluid.
+In case of poisoning - first a starvation diet, gastric lavage, deep enemas.
+In case of anuria - bloodletting followed by compensation with a blood substitute fluid.